nvim-neorg/neorg/README.md

 Then run `:TSInstall norg_meta norg_table`.

-Here's an example config, yours will probably be different:
+Here's an example config for `nvim-treesitter`, yours will probably be different:

 ```lua
 require('nvim-treesitter.configs').setup {